Report: Hyundai has stopped developing gasoline-vehicle powertrains

 The automaker plans to reduce the number of internal-combustion models in its lineup by 50%, and wants to finalize a long-term strategy to shift away from internal combustion within the next six months, according to the report, which cited two anonymous sources familiar with the matter.

-Hyundai will also try to improve the efficiency of existing internal-combustion powertrains for for emerging markets, according to the report.
+Hyundai will also try to improve the efficiency of existing internal-combustion powertrains for emerging markets, according to the report.
 So while Hyundai may not release any more clean-sheet designs, current engines could stick around and receive continual refinements for some time.

 Other automakers have indicated that development of internal-combustion engines is waning.
 Daimler believes a recently-introduced family of engines will see it through the shift to electric cars, while PSA Group said in November that it was done developing internal-combustion engines, Reuters noted.